Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Monotone Variant of SNL

 \subsection{Monotone SNL (or MonoSNL)}

-Let us first consider a natural subclass of $\snl$, which we call the \emph{monotone SNL} or succinctly \emph{MonoSNL}.
 In the polynomial-time setting, Feder and Vardi \cite{FV93,FV99} studied structural properties of two restricted versions of $\mathrm{SNP}$, called \emph{monotone SNP} (MonoSNP) and \emph{monotone monadic SNP} (MMSNP).
+Bodinsky, Chen, and Feder \cite{BCF12} later gave a characterization of MMSNP under a certain natural restriction.
+In a similar fashion, let us consider a natural subclass of $\snl$, which we call the \emph{monotone SNL} or succinctly \emph{MonoSNL}.
 Suppose that our vocabulary $\VV$ contains predicate symbols $S_1,S_2,\ldots,S_d$.
 Given a formula $\Phi$ over $\VV$, we then transform it to its conjunctive normal form (CNF).
-This formula $\Phi$ is said to be \emph{monotone} if the predicate of $S_j$'s appearing in this CNF formula are all negative (i.e., of the form $\neg S_i(v_{i_1},\ldots,v_{i_k})$).
+This formula $\Phi$ is said to be \emph{monotone} if the predicates $S_j$'s appearing in this CNF formula are all negative (i.e., of the form $\neg S_i(v_{i_1},\ldots,v_{i_k})$).
 In what follows, we wish to study the expressibility of monotone $\snl$ sentences.

 \begin{definition} The notation $\mathrm{Mono}\snl$ denotes the class of all decision problems that are syntactically expressed by monotone $\snl$ sentences. \end{definition}

 It turns out that $\mathrm{MonoSNL}$ contains natural $\nl$ problems.
 For example, the problem $\mathrm{2COLOR}$, discussed in Example \ref{2COLOR}, belongs to $\mathrm{MonoSNL}$.
 Another example is the problem $\mathrm{exact}3\dstcon$.